 Finally, broader avenues of dialogue with the Muslim community should be identified and pursued to foster mutual respect and understanding, and ultimately trust.
+To confine the discussion to issues of terrorism alone is bound to encourage a defensive posture and impede constructive dialogue.
 Prison radicalization is but one subset of the battle of ideas, and it is only by challenging ideas with ideas - both within and beyond prison walls - that hearts and minds may ultimately be changed, and radical ideas moderated.
 Just as we cannot win the global war on terrorism abroad by military means alone, we will not win the battle against extremism domestically through law enforcement alone.
 Thank you for the opportunity to testify before you today .
-I would also like to recognize the Committee and their staff for their professionalism.
-Please note that I am submitting for the record the HSPI-CIAG Prisoner Radicalization Task Force Report entitled Out of the Shadows: Getting Ahead of Prisoner Radicalization.
+I would also like torecognize the Subcommittee and their staff for their professionalism.
+Please note that I am submitting for the record our HSPI-CIAG Prisoner Radicalization Task Force Report entitled Out of the Shadows: Getting Ahead of Prisoner Radicalization.
 I would be pleased to try to answer any questions that you may have.